og-cz/IVY/README.md

 - **YouTube Search Integration** - Search and browse YouTube using voice commands
 - **Personalized Greetings** - Welcomes the user intelligently based on context
 - **Communication Suite** - Supports voice calls, video calls, and text messaging
-- **Device Information** - Displays detailed device status such as CPU usage, memory usage, battery percentage, and more
+- **Device Information** - Displays detailed device status such as CPU usage, memory usage, battery percentage, and mores

+If you wish to add a command just go to lib/main/command.py

 ## Some commands and features demo

 ### Face authentication:

+This face authentication is available at lib/auth/\* , if you wish to generate a face authentication for youself go to trainer.py and generate a face authentication for yourself

 <img src="database/_README/face-authentication.gif" width="70%">